 Ozempic affects your body in 3 main ways:

 - Balances your blood sugar levels by increasing insulin release and decreasing glucagon release when your blood sugar levels are high

 - Slows down the rate at which your stomach empties, making you feel full longer

-- Reduces your appetite and food cravings, and as a result, you end up eating fewer calories
+- Signals to your brain to suppress your appetite, and as a result, you end up eating fewer calories

 How is Ozempic given?

 Ozempic pens contain a small needle used to inject the medication into fat tissue just under the skin.
 You can give yourself the shot in the abdomen or thigh, or someone else can inject the Ozempic into your upper arm.
 The injection should be taken on the same day each week.
 Most patients experience no pain or minimal pain during the injection.

 How much weight do people lose on semaglutide?